AOYNH/grantcad/README.md

-# grantcad
+# Grantcad
-Grant CAD estimate the basic materials cost for new house building base on design plans.
+Grant CAD estimate the basic materials cost for new house building, base on designed plans.